io22m007/ICMP-Tunnel/README.md

 ### icmpdoor
 icmpdoor is another more modern icmp based reverse-shell program.

-[icmpdoor](https://github.com/krabelize/icmpdoor) is vavailable on GitHub under the BSD 3-Clause License.
+[icmpdoor](https://github.com/krabelize/icmpdoor) is available on GitHub under the BSD 3-Clause License.

 improvements over icmpsh:
 - the attacker can use Windows or GNU/Linux
-- the victim can be a Windows or a GNU/Linux mashine
+- the victim can be a Windows or a GNU/Linux machine

 ## ip over icmp
-With ip over icmp ipv4 data trafic can be hidden in icmp packets.
+With ip over icmp ipv4 data traffic can be hidden in icmp packets.
 This can for example be used to circumvent captive portals.

 ### hans

 [hans](https://github.com/friedrich/hans) is available on GitHub under the GNU General Public License v3.0.

-The demonstration involves an Ubuntu GNU/Linux mashine as the IP over ICMP client and a Raspberry Pi with Raspberry Pi OS as a remote IP over ICMP server.
+The demonstration involves an Ubuntu GNU/Linux machine as the IP over ICMP client and a Raspberry Pi with Raspberry Pi OS as a remote IP over ICMP server.

 #### ***requirements***
-- Linux or GNU/Linux mashine with full internet access as a IP over ICMP server
+- Linux or GNU/Linux machine with full internet access as a IP over ICMP server
-- Linux, GNU/Linux, Windows or macOS mashine with either full internet access or limited internet access with no restrictions on icmp traffic as the IP over ICMP client
+- Linux, GNU/Linux, Windows or macOS machine with either full internet access or limited internet access with no restrictions on icmp traffic as the IP over ICMP client

 Support for tunnel devices (tun devices) is required.
-On Windows and macOS this functionallity can be added with third party drivers.
+On Windows and macOS this functionality can be added with third party drivers.

 #### ***install (GNU/Linux only)***
 prerequisites: